 original large model

-New CUBESAT Design Details: The following links detail the 2008 cubesat design.
+Old CUBESAT Design Details: The following old links detail the 2008 cubesat design.
 THey are all obsolete and will be updated as time permits.

 BACKGROUND: The Naval Academy's PCsat , PCSAT2 , ANDE and RAFT satellites launched in 2001, 2005 and 2006 provided links back to the APRS internet system from simple student projects anywhere in the world.
 These satellites can relay position/status and telemetry about 2 to 4 times a day back to shoreside observers as a small part of the overall APRS system used by 10's of thousands of terrestrial users and vehicles.

 POSSIBLE PROPULSION SYSTEM Project for future work: (does not apply to the cubesat model). .
-If ParkinsonSAT is able to obtain a ride on the Space Shuttle, it would need a propulsion system to carry it from the Shuttle's low orbit, to a higher, more long term communications orbit.
+If PSAT was able to obtain a ride on the Space Shuttle, it would need a propulsion system to carry it from the Shuttle's low orbit, to a higher, more long term communications orbit.
 There is no way that a student built propulsion system wouild be able to get past all the Man Safety requirements for the Space Shuttle unless it was propelled by water. .
 Which is exactly what we propose.
 See our proposed H2O Propulsion System

 Historical files, supporting documents and obsolete ideas: